 Portrait Mode Selfies

-If you have an iPhone X, you can take selfies in Portrait mode using the front-facing “TrueDepth” camera.
-When you use the front-facing camera, you’ll get something close to the same effect you get with the dual cameras on the flip side.
-Keep in mind that the front-facing camera only has seven megapixels instead of twelve.
+If you have an iPhone X, XS, XS Max or XR, you can take self portraits in Portrait mode using the front-facing TrueDepth camera.
+When you use the front-facing camera, you’ll get something close to the same effect you get with the rear-facing camera.
+Keep in mind that the front-facing camera only has 7-megapixels instead of 12.

 The front-facing camera does a pretty decent job of providing what Apple describes as “sharp foregrounds and artfully blurred backgrounds.”